aerosoul/SharpConfig/README.md

 The library is fully compatible with .NET 2.0 and higher, and the Mono Framework.

-SharpConfig is also available at [NuGet](https://www.nuget.org/packages/sharpconfig/).
-Search for `sharpconfig`.
+> SharpConfig is also available at [NuGet](https://www.nuget.org/packages/sharpconfig/)!
+Just search for `sharpconfig`.

 ---